How Do Automatic Transfer Switches Work With Generators?

 2. Closed Transition ATS (Make-Before-Break)

-Used in critical applications, this switch connects the generator before disconnecting mains power, avoiding any power loss.
-It’s more complex and often used in hospitals or large businesses.
+Used in critical systems, this configuration connects the generator before disconnecting mains power, avoiding any loss of electrical power.
+It’s often used in hospitals, data centres, and other environments with sensitive backup power source needs.

 3. Service Entrance Rated ATS

-This combines the main circuit breaker and ATS in one unit—handy for residential or small commercial properties where space and simplicity matter.
+This design combines the main circuit breaker and ATS into one unit, ideal for residential or small commercial sites where simplicity and safe power distribution are key.

 Key Considerations Before Installing an ATS

-Before getting an ATS installed, here are a few things to keep in mind:
+Before getting an auto transfer switch installed, here are a few important factors to keep in mind:

-• Generator Compatibility: Ensure your ATS is compatible with the type and size of your generator.
+• Generator Compatibility: Make sure your ATS is compatible with the type and size of your generator, including proper connection to your backup power source.

-• Professional Installation: Always have your ATS installed by a licensed electrician to ensure safety and compliance with Australian standards.
+• Professional Installation: Always have your ATS installed by a licensed electrician using the right fuse switch disconnector to ensure safety and compliance with Australian standards.

 Do You Need an ATS for Your Generator?